oana-co/Twitter-Sentiment-Analysis-DataSci---Intro-to-Data-Science-Final-Project/Analysis_interpretation.md

 Emotional evaluation: evaluations from non-tangible and emotional impulses (e.g. “These reports are the best ever!”).
 After making this distinction, we could build a sentiment scoring system, taking into consideration the following sentiment ratings:

-(+2) emotional positive
+* (+2) emotional positive
-(+1) rational positive
+* (+1) rational positive
-(0) neutral
+* (0) neutral
-(-1) rational negative
+* (-1) rational negative
-(-2) emotional negative
+* (-2) emotional negative

 The next step is to develop a new model using n-grams; n-gram is a contiguous sequence of n items from a given sequence of text or speech.
 The items can be phonemes, syllables, letters, words or base pairs according to the application.
 The n-grams typically are collected from a text or speech corpus.

-When the items are words, n-grams may also be called shingles.[1]
+N-gram models can be imagined as placing a small window over a sentence or a text, in which only n words are visible at the same time.

 An n-gram of size 1 is referred to as a "unigram"; size 2 is a "bigram" (or, less commonly, a "digram"); size 3 is a "trigram".
 Larger sizes are sometimes referred to by the value of n, e.g., "four-gram", "five-gram", and so on.